parapara the bird-catching tree with sticky seeds

 Main Threats

-Habitat loss from coastal development is the primary threat.
+Habitat loss from coastal development is primary threat.
 Predation of fruit and seeds by introduced rats.
 Competition from invasive weed species.
 Climate change affecting coastal habitats.
-Seedlings palatable to livestock and browsing animals.

 Population